 Colorado Springs, CO

 "Our family has been touched by Parkinson’s twice, so I know that the diagnosis can be scary for the entire family.
-I am excited to work with PDF to inform the community of the wonderful educational resources available to help them cope."
+I am excited to work with the Parkinson's Foundation to inform the community of the wonderful educational resources available to help them cope."

 Ms. Peters has worked as a health care coordinator for the past 15 years.
 She currently works with South Denver Cardiology.